catalyst-cloud/catalystcloud-docs/source/alarm-service/autohealing-example.rst

   Welcome to my 192.168.2.200
   Welcome to my 192.168.2.202

-Now that we've shown you can create an autohealing service using aodh, we can clean up this stack:
+Now that we've shown you can create an autohealing service using the alarm service, we can clean up this stack:

 .. code-block:: bash

   $ openstack stack delete $stackid

-For more information on the Alarm service, you can visit `the openstack documentation on aodh`_

-.. _`the openstack documentation on aodh`: https://docs.openstack.org/aodh/latest/admin/telemetry-alarms.html